 When the unit is connected to a domestic hot water cylinder, it is necessary to take steps to combat potential legionella infection.
-This can be achieved by connecting a secondary heat source, such as an immersion heater, to the cylinder, which should be programmed to activate once per week in order to briefly take the water temperature to 65°C or above.
+This can be achieved by connecting a secondary heat source to the cylinder, which should be programmed to activate once per week in order to briefly take the water temperature to 65°C or above.